-Note This white paper is relevant to JADE 7.0 and later.
+Note This white paper is relevant to JADE 7.0 and higher, including JADE 2020.
 In earlier releases, a number of mechanisms operated differently, and it is likely that many may change with future releases.
-In particular, JADE 7.0 and 7.1 use their own disk cache as the primary cache for database objects, while JADE 6.3 and earlier use Windows file-system cache.
-In addition, JADE 7.0 and 7.1 support much better concurrency between multiple processes within a node.
-(Use the JADE 6.3 version of this document if your database is release 6.3 or earlier.)
+In particular, JADE 7.0 and higher use their own disk cache as the primary cache for database objects, while JADE 6.3 and earlier use Windows file-system cache.
+In addition, JADE 7.0 and higher support much better concurrency between multiple processes within a node.
+The comparison with JADE 6.3 is still useful because many systems were initially configured for JADE 6.3 or earlier, and have not been updated since.